junxit/us-congress-bills-111/metadata.md

 - 2010-05-27 — Senate amendment submitted
 - 2010-05-27 — Senate insists on its amendment, asks for a conference, appoints conferees Inouye; Byrd; Leahy; Harkin; Mikulski; Kohl; Murray; Dorgan; Feinstein; Durbin; Johnson; Landrieu; Reed; Lautenberg; Nelson NE; Pryor; Tester; Specter; Cochran; Bond; McConnell; Shelby; Gregg; Bennett; Hutchison; Brownback; Alexander; Collins; Voinovich; Murkowski. (consideration: CR S4507)
 - 2010-05-27 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2010-05-28 — Message on Senate action sent to the House.
+- 2010-07-01 — DEBATE - Pursuant to the provisions of H.Res.
+1500, the House proceeded with 90 minutes of debate on the motion to concur in the Senate amendment to the text with amendments.
+- 2010-07-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-01 — Mr. Obey moved that the House agree to the Senate amendment to the text with amendments. (consideration: CR H5358-5407; text of Senate amendment as received in House: CR H5358-5368; text of portion 1 as adopted pursuant to H. Res.
+1500: CR H5369-5371)
+- 2010-07-01 — ORDER OF PROCEDURE - Mr. Obey moved to concur in the Senate amendment to the text to H.R.
+4899 with amendments.
+Pursuant to the provisions of H.Res.
+1500, the motion to concur in the Senate amendment with amendments shall be divided into each of its 5 portions.
+The first portion is considered as adopted pursuant to H.Res.
+1500.
+The Chair shall put the question on adoption of each of portions 2 through 5 separately in their turn.
+- 2010-07-01 — On motion that the House concur in the Senate amendment to the text with the fifth portion of the divided question (amendment 5) Failed by recorded vote: 162 - 260 (Roll no. 433). (text: CR H5383-5384)
+- 2010-07-01 — On motion that the House concur in the Senate amendment to the text with the fourth portion of the divided question (amendment 4) Failed by recorded vote: 100 - 321 (Roll no. 432). (text: CR H5383)
+- 2010-07-01 — On motion that the House concur in the Senate amendment to the text with the second portion of the divided question [amendment 2].
+Agreed to by the Yeas and Nays: 239 - 182, 1 Present (Roll no. 430). (text: CR H5371-5383)
+- 2010-07-01 — On motion that the House concur in the Senate amendment to the text with the third portion of divided question [amendment 3] Failed by recorded vote: 25 - 376, 22 Present (Roll no. 431). (text: CR H5383)
+- 2010-07-01 — Resolving differences -- House actions: On motion that the House concur in the Senate amendment to the text with the fifth portion of the divided question (amendment 5) Failed by recorded vote: 162 - 260 (Roll no. 433).(text: CR H5383-5384)
+- 2010-07-01 — Resolving differences -- House actions: On motion that the House concur in the Senate amendment to the text with the fourth portion of the divided question (amendment 4) Failed by recorded vote: 100 - 321 (Roll no. 432).(text: CR H5383)
+- 2010-07-01 — Resolving differences -- House actions: On motion that the House concur in the Senate amendment to the text with the second portion of the divided question [amendment 2].
+Agreed to by the Yeas and Nays: 239 - 182, 1 Present (Roll no. 430).(text: CR H5371-5383)
+- 2010-07-01 — Resolving differences -- House actions: On motion that the House concur in the Senate amendment to the text with the third portion of divided question [amendment 3] Failed by recorded vote: 25 - 376, 22 Present (Roll no. 431).(text: CR H5383)
+- 2010-07-01 — The previous question was ordered pursuant to the rule.